falkaer/the-guide/m1_memory_hierarchies/s5_computational_graph_compilers.md

 </figure>

 As we can see from the benchmarks, if you have small enough matrices, it can at some point be more efficient to just use the CPU.
-But the graph running in a loop seems to work to be better over all.
+But the graph running in a loop seems to be better overall.
 If you were a machine learning researcher, these graphs are sort of an overview of why you should use a system that formulates a computational graph, and why you should use optimization on that graph if it is available.
 The difference in performance you pay for.
 Either with your time or your budget.
 So if you use something like PyTorch, do be sure to optimize, and be sure to check whether the ```torch.compile()``` function works for your setup.
-Next up is the parallelism module where you will be introduced, very superficially, to a couple of different concepts in parallelism.
+Next up is the concurrency module where you will be introduced, very superficially, to a couple of different concepts in concurrency.
 Hopefully, this will help you to understand stuff like model distributed parallelism and data distributed parallelism.

 _________________